Theo Todman's Web Page - Notes Pages

 • Next, we create the ‘monthly’ jump table that appears before the monthly-segmented elements of the page.

-1. A query is constructed from the Photo_Narratives table, selecting rows for this Timeline (using the Photo_Type from the first column of the main query, which identifies the Timeline.)
+1. A query is constructed from the Photo_Narratives table, selecting rows for this Timeline (using the Photo_Type from the first column of the main query, which identifies the Timeline).
 Only level 0 rows are selected.
+This is so there’s only one entry per month, and to keep the size of the entries down by excluding narratives.

 2. Photo_Type, Photo_Month, Photo_Year and Photo_Narrative are selected, rows being returned in descending date sequence, those without a date appearing at the end as ‘Unknown Date’.